TatuArvela/Wages/README.md

 ![Wages icon](./logo-64.png?raw=true "Wages")

-Version 0.1.0
+Version 0.2.0

-## Description

-With Wages, you can import the working time data of your employees ~~and calculate their monthly wages based on it automatically~~.
+Import the working time data of your employees and calculate their monthly wages automatically.
 Time data is imported in a [predefined CSV format](#csv-file-format-specification).

-Wages is built with React, Redux, Bootstrap 4, Firebase and GitHub Pages.
-An online demo is available [here](https://tatuarvela.github.io/Wages/).
+Wages is an open source web application built with React, Redux, Bootstrap 4, Firebase and GitHub Pages.
+A live demo is available [here](https://tatuarvela.github.io/Wages/).

 **Note:** No calculations are implemented yet.
 Data is only shown for the current month and year.

 ## Usage

+Start by cloning the app on your computer with Git.
+Install the dependencies for the project with `yarn install` or `npm install`.

-### Local deployment
+### Firebase configuration

-#### Configuration

 The application requires a Firebase backend.
+Details on acquiring one can be found [on the Firebase website](https://firebase.google.com/).

+Fill *Wages/config/_keys.js* with your Firebase API key details, and rename it *keys.js*.

-Details of this process can be found [on the Firebase website](https://firebase.google.com/).
-Make a copy of `Wages/config/_example.js` and name it `dev.js`.
-Fill in the API key details of your Firebase backend.
-The backend functions are yet to be implemented, but some basic data rules for Firebase can be found in `Wages/firebase-rules.json`.
-Basic test data can be found in `Wages/firebase-test-data.json`.
+The backend functions are yet to be implemented, but some basic data rules for Firebase can be found in *Wages/firebase-rules.json*.
+Basic test data can be found in *Wages/firebase-test-data.json*.

 ### Starting local development server

-The application uses `create-react-app`, and can thus be started with predefined scripts using `yarn` or `npm`.
+The application uses `create-react-app`, and can thus be started with predefined scripts using `yarn start` or `npm start`.

-Steps:
-1. `yarn install` / `npm install`
-2. `yarn start` / `npm start`
+The application will open in a new browser tab.
+The application's default URL is `localhost:3000`.

 ### Deploying to GitHub Pages

-To deploy the application, you need to create a GitHub repository, and define it as the remote to this project.
+To deploy the application using GitHub Pages, you first need to create a GitHub repository and define it as the remote to this project.
 Details can be found [here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).
-Deployment is done using `gh-pages`, and the predefined script can be executed with `yarn` or `npm`.
+Deployment is done using gh-pages, and the preconfigured script can be executed with `yarn run deploy` or `npm run deploy`.

-Steps:
-1. `yarn run deploy` / `npm run deploy`

 ## Specifications